adamisetty/model-mazes/DEVELOPMENT.md

 **5/4/20**

    - Adds comments to header files and clarifications in .ccp files
+   - [ ] Add clarification comments for all files
+   - [x] Write README.md

+**5/5/20**

+   - Adds final comments to header files and clarifications in .ccp files
    - [x] Add clarification comments for all files
-   - [x] Write README.md